 - 1. Attend class meetings. - 2.
 Do their readings in advance so they can fully participate in any discussions. - 3.
-Pass the first and only in-class exam with at least a "C" grade.
-In case of a failing grade on this exam, a student will be required to write a short (5 pages) paper on all concepts he or she missed on the exam. - 4.
-Complete and turn in on time all assignments, including take-home exams (see below: "Exams, Assignments and Grades").
-An extension might be given upon a valid request. - 5.
+Complete and turn in on time all assignments (hard copies unless emails are requested and/or specifically permitted), including take-home exams (see below: "Exams, Assignments and Grades").
+An extension might be given upon a valid request. - 4.
 Offer their opinions and argue their points.
-The grade will be based on the knowledge of the required material, outside research (if needed), and analytical reasoning process (in good and edited English). - 6.
+The grade will be based on the knowledge of the required material, outside research (if needed), and analytical reasoning process (in good and edited English). - 5.
 NO PLAGIARISM IN ANY SHAPE OR FORM (see below: "Academic Misconduct").